top of page

 When he decided to step down as Editor last year, I told him I was interested in stepping up.
 So here we are.
 This issue will be our sole offering for 2025, but we’re just getting (re)started.
 One notable change is that we’ve moved to a biannual format, with a Spring Issue in mid-February and a Fall Issue in mid-August.
 We’re also pleased that we’re now able to offer payment to contributors.

-If you’re a longtime reader, a few things may feel different.
+If you’re a longtime reader, a few things may look and feel different.
 But rest assured the new Editorial Staff is committed to continuing Bill’s vision of publishing the strongest work from new and established voices.
 And don’t worry, he’s not far away.

 I hope you find something joyful and worthwhile in this new issue.
 I think you will.
 I hope you enjoy Bill Schulz’s striking cover art and fine poems by Betsy Sholl, Dawn Potter, Carol Bachofner, and all our gifted contributors.
 As you read, I hope you’ll remember what can happen in the silent space a poem makes; there, we grow.
-Remember too that there are different kinds of silence, some helpful and some destructive.
-When silence becomes a thing imposed by force or deprivation, it’s time to remember the value of Art, of poetry, of Voice with a capital V. Otherwise, we’re lost.
-Williams knew that too:

 So, thank you to Bill Schulz.
 Thank you to the previous Editorial team and the current one.
 Thanks to our donors and contributors.
 Thanks to you, our readers.